FredThx/FmPyIOT/readme.md

 ## Installation

-- Installez micropython sur votre µcontroleur.
+- Install micropython on your µcontroller.
 - Uploader [/lib]()
 - Uploader [/FmPyIot]()
-- créer un fichier ``boot.py`` vide
+- create an empty ``boot.py`` file
-- créer un fichier ``main.py`` selon l'exemple ci-dessus
+- create a ``main.py`` file as shown above

-  - avec IP du broker MQTT
+  - with MQTT broker IP
-  - SSID et pass de votre réseau WIFI
+  - SSID and pass of your WIFI network
   - ...
-  - créer les topics
+  - create topics
-  - ajouter les topics
+  - add topics
-  - créer des paramètres
+  - create parameters
-- boot le µc
+  - boot the µc

 ## Description